cesar-rgon/desktop-app-installer/README.md

 #### 5.7 Add new subscript to setup EULA support
 To **add** a new subscript to setup EULA support for a package just follow next steps:

-1. Create a new file './config-apps/packageName' taking, as base, next commands from [template.eula](./eula/template.eula) file.
+1. Create a new file './config-apps/packageName' taking, as base, next commands from [template-eula][template-eula] file.
   ```bash
   # Commands to avoid interactive installation of the aplication to confirm EULA
   # Set default selected options to be taken by the application installer